scionproto/scion/doc/ColibriDesign.rst

    *resevation initiator*), the store sends an index confirmation request to the next AS in the path.
 #.
 If this AS is the not the first one in the reservation path, the store
-   sends a response message to the previous AS's *COS*.
+   sends a response message to the previous AS's COLIBRI service.

 Handle an Index Confirmation Request
 ************************************
 #.
-The store in the *COS* checks that the appropriate reservation is already final.
+The store in the COLIBRI service checks that the appropriate reservation is already final.
 #.
 The store modifies the reservation to be confirmed
 #.
-The *COS* forwards the confirmation request.
+The COLIBRI service forwards the confirmation request.

 Handle a Cleanup Request
 ************************
 #.
-The *COS* removes the referenced reservation from its store.
+The COLIBRI service removes the referenced reservation from its store.
 #.
-The *COS* forwards the cleanup request.
+The COLIBRI service forwards the cleanup request.

 Handle a Teardown Request
 *************************
 #.
-The *COS* checks the reservation is confirmed but has no allocated end to end reservations.
+The COLIBRI service checks the reservation is confirmed but has no allocated end to end reservations.
 #.
-The *COS* checks there are no telescoped reservations using this segment reservation.
+The COLIBRI service checks there are no telescoped reservations using this segment reservation.
 #.
 The store removes the reservation.
 #.
-The *COS* forwards the teardown request.
+The COLIBRI service forwards the teardown request.

 Handle a Renewal Request
 ************************